airbytehq/typing-and-deduping-sql/README.md

 WITH (FORMAT CSV, HEADER TRUE, ENCODING 'UTF8', quote '|', delimiter E'\t');
 ```

+There's also a `gcs://airbyte-performance-testing-public/typing-deduping-testing/users_raw_errors.csv` file that has 1M records with 1% of the rows having a type error.
+This is useful for testing the error handling.

 ### Snowflake Observations

 - Can't use JSON files to load, 16MB limit for the whole file.
 Can't use normal CSV, because double-quoting JSON confuses snowflake's parser.
 Solution was to use ';' as `FIELD_DELIMITER`